Lahirudilsh/REG-WD-32/README.md

 # REG-WD-32
-This is the git repo of wawe spare spart
+This is the git repo of wave spare spart